-The New Junior Cycle Modern Languages syllabus is a fun and exciting way to study a foreign language.
+The new Junior Cycle French syllabus is a fun and exciting way to study a foreign language.

-In 1st, 2nd and 3rd year you will have the opportunity to:
+In the Junior Cycle you will have the opportunity to:

-- Learn French in an active way through oral, aural, written and reading tasks enabling you to interact with French people at home and abroad. - Reflect on your language learning by entering oral recordings and written work into your language learning portfolio.

-- Explore the French-speaking world, its peoples and culture. - Participate in the cultural activities during French week. - Correspond with pen-pals in Salaise sur Sanne and Lille in France.
+- Learn French in an active way through oral, aural, written and reading tasks enabling you to interact with French people at home and abroad. - Reflect on your language learning by entering oral recordings and written work into your language - learning portfolio. - Explore the French-speaking world, its peoples and culture. - Participate in the cultural activities during French week. - Correspond with pen-pals.